David Axelrod: Foreclosure scandal

 When details of the 2010 United States foreclosure crisis were publicized in 2010, notably robo-signing, Axelrod was widely criticized for downplaying the magnitude of the crisis in his comments to the press, telling the audience of CBS News' Face the Nation that the Obama administration's "hope is this moves rapidly and that this gets unwound very, very quickly" and that he's "not sure that a national moratorium" is called for since "there are in fact valid foreclosures that probably should go forward."
 Notably, Axelrod made this statement after several banks had voluntarily suspended foreclosures and evictions in order to investigate improprieties.

 Barack Obama presidential campaign, 2012

 Axelrod left his White House senior advisor post on January 28, 2011.
 He was a top aide to Obama's 2012 re-election campaign.
-Axelrod stated that his job as Obama's chief campaign strategist in the 2012 campaign would be his final job as a political operative.
+He said that his job as Obama's chief campaign strategist in the 2012 campaign would be his final job as a political operative.